msteffan/fundamentals/04_chapter/06_quiz.md

 > 5
 > ```

-What is the last line that this code would produce?
-Hint: If you ran this code in the console, the last line that would appear is...
+What is the last line that this code would produce?<br><small>Hint: If you ran this code in the console, the last line that would appear is...</small>

 - [ ] Entering the loop
 - [x] Exiting the loop